Kshriva1/BankTrack/README.md

 This application can only track the location of the banks which have been registered by the bankers.

 The appication can be viewed [here](https://banktrack.herokuapp.com/).

+The backend of the project is built using Nodejs and Expressjs.
+The backend contains endpoints to register a bank and to display the location of the bank by returning the address of the bank based on its name and branch.

+The database used is postgresql to store the details of the bank and heroku is used for deploying the app.